 Most of us bite off too much when we set a resolution – work out every single day, lose 50 pounds, or wake up an hour early each day.
 Instead, we need to set small steps towards our larger goals.
 Small steps are the way to success.
 It’s not as glamorous but it works.

-For simple and free (always a perk) goals setting worksheets that can be completed any day of the year, go here.
+For simple goals setting worksheets that can be completed any day of the year, go here.

 Winnie the Pooh Day – Jan 18